Alexandre Valensi et son équipe

 Lotus Cup Europe enjoys unrivalled support from the Lotus community, with many enthusiasts attending events.
 The championship is active on social media with well over 60,000 Facebook followers and all rounds are broadcast on TV and on our Facebook page.

 Competitors are assured of maximum time on track during events, and many of these open with a test day, for which drivers are welcome to enter.
 Race weekends start with a free practice session, and this is followed by 30 minutes of qualifying.
 There are two half-hour races, with both standing and rolling starts employed.

 The championship is open to drivers at all levels of experience, provided that they hold an International D licence or higher.
-Whilst the series has grown hugely since its inception a decade ago, the emphasis has firmly remained as a fun and social environment in which to compete.
+Whilst the series has grown hugely since its inception over a decade ago, the emphasis has firmly remained as a fun and social environment in which to compete.